Bubbly Pet

 The organization started in 2005 but just recently turned into a non-profit organization in 2016.
 The group is working in close coordination with other rescue groups in the state to maximize their efficiency in helping out Boston Terriers in need.

-You can contact them through their website if you want your Boston Terrier to be rehomed or you are interested in adopting.
+You can contact them through their website if you want your Boston Terrier to be rehomed or if you are interested in adopting.
 All you have to do is fill out their application form and wait for a call.

 Boston Terrier Rescue of Western Washington (BTRWW) Information and Details: